 - A semi-freeze pup: Well, beware as he held himself for a while before reacting to some situation.

-- Full body freeze: So basically, if your dog is in a whole body freeze position, then kept in mind that he is deciding between the two options.
+- Full body freeze: So basically, if your dog is in a full-body freeze position, then kept in mind that he is deciding between the two options.
 Flight or fight.
 So either he is going to stay like that until unless the threat has gone or maybe he fights back with a bounce.

-- Whale eyes: Sometimes even though the canine keeps his head turned away from the perceived threat, but even then he is still glaring at it with the help of the whites of the eyes.
+- Whale eyes: Sometimes, even though the canine keeps his head turned away from the perceived threat, but even he is still glaring at it with the help of the whites of the eyes.
 So if your dog is showing this gesture, then try to find the threat and take it away.